The History and Evolution of Passkeys: From Passwords to Passwordless

 A brief into the history and evolution of passkeys, tracing their journey from inception to their current state and future prospects.

-Passwords have been the default method of online authentication for over 60 years — and for most of that time, security researchers have been trying to replace them.
+For over 60 years, passwords have been the default method of online authentication, with security researchers continually seeking to replace them with more secure alternatives like passkeys.
 Passkeys are the culmination of that effort.
 But to understand why passkeys matter, it helps to trace how we got here.

 The Problem Passkeys Were Built to Solve